frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![ram](https://www.crucial.fr/content/dam/crucial/dram-products/laptop/images/web/crucial-ddr4-sodimm-kit-w-shadow-image.psd.transform/small-jpg/img.jpg)

 Conversely to storage, RAM is volatile: the data stored will be lost if it's powered down.
 On a computer, you sollicitate the RAM as you open more web browser tabs or applications for instance.
-In terms of speed, SSDs can't even compete with RAM, but RAM is much more limited in terms of capacity (as of 2022, usually a few Gb or dozens of Gb, while storage capacity is roughly two orders of magnitude larger).
+It is much faster than storage, but much more limited in terms of capacity (a few gigabytes up to a dozen in 2022).

 <details>
   <summary>RAM in-depth look</summary>

-  There are two technical indicators for RAM:<br>
+  There are two other technical indicators for RAM:<br>
   - RAM frequency: number of cycles per second (DDR4 RAM ranges from 1600 to 3600 MHz, while DDR5 ranges from 3200 to 6400 MHz).<br>
   - Column Access Strobe Latency (CL): number of clock cycles it takes for the RAM to respond to a command.<br>